Skip to main content

 Corticosteroids (steroids)

 Corticosteroids, such as dexamethasone and prednisone, are an important part of the treatment of multiple myeloma.
 They can be used alone or combined with other drugs as a part of treatment.
-Corticosteroids are also used to help decrease the nausea and vomiting that chemo might cause.
+Corticosteroids can also be used to help reduce the nausea and vomiting that chemo might cause.

 • High blood sugar